 December – it’s a time to celebrate the holidays with family and friends, and it also marks the beginning of the ski season.
 Park City Mountain and Woodward Park City are opening soon, and Deer Valley Resort opens on December 2nd!
-While it’s always fun to hit the slopes, especially around Christmas, there are other ways to enjoy the month of December in Park City.
-With an abundance of off-slope activities to choose from, you’ll end your Park City vacation with enough memories to last a lifetime.
-Here are a few ideas for you to explore while trying to decide what to do in Park City this December
+While it’s always fun to hit the slopes, there are many other ways to enjoy the month of December in Park City.
+Here are a few ideas for you to explore while trying to decide what to do in Park City this December.

-Fly fishing is more frequently thought of a summer or fall activity, but spending time on the river during the winter months can be a magical experience.
+Fly fishing is more frequently thought of as a summer or fall activity, but spending time on the river during the winter months can be a magical experience.
 Picture snow is falling around you as you listen to the river flow – it doesn’t get much more serene.
 Choose from these Park City area fly fishing outfitters and guides.

 The Uintas, a mountain range just east of Park City, is a subrange of the Rocky Mountains and are unique as they are the highest range in the continental US that runs east to west.
 Because of these mountain elevations, they often receive more snow – allowing for snow sports like snowshoeing.
 Choose from one of our winter outfitters or guides, grab some snowshoes, or a fat bike and explore.

 Utilize a different set of muscles while riding a fat-tire bike throughout Park City’s trail system.
 These bike’s over-sized tires allow you to glide atop the snow-covered trails with ease and give riders access to terrain not otherwise accessible by bike during winter months.
 Many of the bike shops in Park City fat bike rentals.

 Watch as athletes train at the Utah Olympic Park, or explore the park’s (free) Alf Engen Ski Museum.
 You can learn about Park City’s ski history as you delve into the area’s 2002 Olympic legacy.